wadelau/wadelau.github.io/hanjst/hanjst-install.md

 </html>
 ```
 We adds two more elements for Hanjst, trying to adjust the behaving of the template engine.
-1. a SCRIPT for run-time settings where we set
+1. a SCRIPT element for run-time settings where we set a global variable **window.Hanjst** as a container.
+There are two key-value pairs inside the global variable.
+2. a NOSCRIPT element for compatible with oldsel

 ### Run-time